sf-wdi-19-20/modules/w6_d4_2_rails_resources_continued/README.md

   * a form on the client-side to make the `delete` request (**Hint:** This form doesn't need its own view.
 It may make sense to have a `delete` "form", which will essentially be a button, on the plane's show page.)
   * a controller method to handle the `delete` request

+1. Refactor your `new` and `edit` forms to use `form_for`.

-2. Implement full CRUD for another resource in your application.
+1. Implement full CRUD for another resource in your application.
 Pilots or passengers might make sense :)